heptarch/heptarch.github.io/projects.md

 operational overview:
 - What motivates researchers?
 - How did managers intervene in or guide research?
-- How is the coupling between communications systems and pure science achieved so that research is decoupled from profit?
+- How was research coupled to communications systems?

+I suspect the answers here are more subtle, and lie less in the operational realm than the mysteries of intuition and human behaviour.
+Evidence suggests that good leaders

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>